YuriiShyshkin/LWSPerformance/README.md

 # LWS Performance issue.

-We have detected the page performance issue when LWS enabled for Aura and LWC.
+We have detected the page performance issue when LWS is enabled for Aura and LWC.
 The custom Aura component with simple JS code was created to reproduce the issue.

 ## Preconditions:
 * Ensure that an org has Summer'23 Salesforce Release.